Nov 1, 2022

 The Day Of

-You can never overpost on #GivingTuesday, 1 out of 5 posts are typically seen.
+You can’t over-post on #GivingTuesday, as about one out of five posts are typically seen in a potential donor’s feed.
 At a minimum, share:

 If your #GivingTuesday campaign involves ambassadors or peer-to-peer fundraisers, reposting their content is another great way to increase the number of posts you are sharing and can create a more personal narrative to push more supporters to give.